-Right smack dab in the middle Devon’s second maternity — about the time many working mothers at the partner level feel unrelenting pressure to cut their family leave short — founder Scott Maxwell advised her to stay the course.
+Smack dab in the middle of Devon’s second maternity — about the time many working mothers at the partner level feel unrelenting pressure to cut their family leave short — founder Scott Maxwell advised her to stay the course.
 He pointed out that she had an opportunity to “be the example” for the other women in her wake.
 Devon McDonald remembers him saying:

 I’ve never met Scott.
 After this, I’d enjoy having a conversation about his decision to invest in Devon in this way.
 The Maxwell Curve tells me he is not simply doing it to be a nice guy.
 He’s doing it because he believes he’ll enjoy a significant return on his investment.